Finding the Right Moment: Human-Assisted Trailer Creation via Task Composition

-The second ablation study concerns the criteria used for performing random walks on the graph $\mathcal{G}$.
+Our second ablation study concerned the criteria used for performing random walks on the graph~$\mathcal{G}$ (Equation~\ref{eq:score}).
 As shown in Table~\ref{tab:ablation_criteria}, when we enforce the nodes in the selected path to be close to key events (similarity + TPs) performance improves.
 When we rely solely on sentiment (similarity + sentiment), performance drops slightly.
-This suggests that in contrast to previous approaches which mostly focus on superficial visual attractiveness \cite{xu2015trailer,wang2020learning} or audiovisual sentiment analysis \cite{smith2017harnessing}, sentiment information on its own is not sufficient and may promote outliers that do not fit well in a trailer.
-On the other hand, when sentiment information is combined with knowledge about narrative structure (similarity + TPs + sentiment), we observe the highest accuracy.
-This further validates our hypothesis that the two theories about creating trailers (i.e.,~based on narrative structure and emotions) are complementary and can be combined.
+This suggests that in contrast to previous approaches which mostly focus on superficial visual attractiveness \mbox{( \cite{xu2015trailer,wang2020learning})} or audiovisual sentiment analysis \cite{smith2017harnessing}, sentiment information on its own is not sufficient and may promote outliers that do not fit well in a trailer.
+Inspection of trailers produced using the sentiment criterion alone revealed that it tends to promote shots that contain intense visuals and audio (e.g.,~music, explosions, etc.) but are loosely connected to the plot.
+When sentiment information is combined with knowledge about narrative structure (similarity + TPs + sentiment), trailer shots are not only interesting but also related to important events in the movie.
+This further validates our hypothesis that the two theories about creating trailers are complementary and can be combined.

-Finally, since we have multiple trailers per movie (for the dev set), we can measure the overlap between their shots (\textbf{Upper bound}).
-The average overlap is 86.14\%, demonstrating good agreement between trailer makers and a big gap between human performance and automatic models.
+Finally, since we have multiple trailers per movie (in the dev set), we can measure the overlap between their shots (\textbf{Upper bound}).
+The average overlap is 86.14\%, demonstrating good agreement between trailer makers and a big gap between and automatic models and human performance.